kevincarr/inverse-sliding/README.md

 inverse-sliding
 ===============

-These are a JavaScript (with jQuery) files for a navigation/title bar with inverse sliding.
+These are JavaScript (with jQuery) files for an inverse scrolling navigation/title bar.